James Reeb: Murder

-As a member of the Southern Christian Leadership Conference (SCLC), Reeb went to Selma to join the Selma to Montgomery marches, a series of protests for African-American voting rights that followed the murder of Jimmie Lee Jackson in Marion, Alabama, by a law enforcement officer.
-Reeb was prompted by the Bloody Sunday attack by state troopers and sheriff's deputies on nonviolent demonstrators on March 7, 1965.
-After eating dinner at an integrated restaurant on March 9, Reeb and two other Unitarian ministers, the Rev. Clark Olsen and the Rev. Orloff Miller were attacked by white men with clubs for their support of African-American rights.
+Reeb went to Selma to join the Selma to Montgomery marches, a series of protests for African-American voting rights that followed the murder of Jimmie Lee Jackson in Marion, Alabama, by State Trooper James Bonard Fowler.
+After the Bloody Sunday attack by state troopers and sheriff's deputies on nonviolent demonstrators on March 7, 1965, Rev Martin Luther King Jr called on ministers and people of all faiths to come to Selma to support the marchers.
+Reeb was one of 45 ministers and 15 laypersons from the Boston UUA to answer the call.
+On March 9, 1965, Reeb participated in the second Selma to Montgomery March.

+After eating dinner at an integrated restaurant on March 9, Reeb and two other Unitarian ministers, the Rev. Clark Olsen and the Rev. Orloff Miller, were attacked by white men with clubs for their support of African-American rights.
 The black hospital in Selma did not have the facilities to treat him.
 Two hours elapsed, and his condition deteriorated, before Reeb arrived at a Birmingham hospital—treatment was not available for him in much closer Montgomery—where doctors performed brain surgery.
 While Reeb was on his way to the hospital in Birmingham, civil rights leader Martin Luther King Jr. addressed a press conference lamenting the "cowardly" attack and asking all to pray for his protection.
 Reeb went into a coma and died two days later from his injuries.

 Reeb's death resulted in a national outcry against the activities of white racists in the Deep South.
 Tens of thousands held vigils in his honor.
 President Lyndon B. Johnson called Reeb's widow and father to express his condolences, and on March 15 invoked Reeb's memory when he delivered a draft of the Voting Rights Act to Congress.
 The same day, King eulogized Reeb at a ceremony at Brown's Chapel in Selma: "James Reeb symbolizes the forces of goodwill in our nation.
 He demonstrated the conscience of the nation.
 He was an attorney for the defense of the innocent in the court of world opinion.
 He was a witness to the truth that men of different races and classes might live, eat, and work together as brothers."
 And, King said, "James Reeb says something to each of us, black and white alike—says that we must substitute courage for caution, says to us that we must be concerned not merely about who murdered him but about the system, the way of life."